BotYue/ELE-292-Lab-SU/Lab 3 Step Response/README.md

 - Item 3-a, 3-b (4+2)
 - Conclusion (3)

-Since the Lab 3 report, there is no more chance for re-grading/re-submitting.
+For Lab 3 report, You can request a **re-submit & re-grade** within 7 days after grades are posted.
+Email the instructor, Yue Cao, to submit your request.

-The requirement for conclusion writing can be found on [Lab 1 README](../Lab%201%20Basic%20Lab%20Skills/README.md) .
+The requirement for conclusion writing can be found on [Lab 1 README](../Lab%201%20Basic%20Lab%20Skills/README.md)

+.